AICAE/Deep-3D-Obj-Recognition/README.md

-# Deep-3D-Obj-Recognition
+# 3D Object Recognition with Deep Networks
-3D Object Recognition with Deep Networks Project for 3D Vision - ETHZ
+This is the 3D Object Recognition with Deep Networks Project for the 3D Vision course at ETHZ

 ##What is needed:
 * 3D CAD data to Voxel Data